All Episodes

 I don't know them.

-I know Stephen Manuchin very well.
+I know Stephen Mnuchin very well.

 I think the world of him.

-We uh worked together all summer and fall in the campaign, particularly the economic and tax cut plan.
+We worked together all summer and fall in the campaign, particularly the economic and tax cut plan.

-You know, he was the guy a couple weeks ago who started talking about economic growth paying for the tax cuts.
+You know, he was the guy a couple weeks ago who started talking about economic growth, paying for the tax cuts.

 He was the first one out there.

-Now is a hint that things were uh loosening up because a lot of us were worried that the campaign tax cut plan was being shelved and some weird stuff with carbon taxes and VAT taxes and bat taxes, border taxes were gonna be uh used to replace them, but it turns out not true.
+And that was a hint that things were loosening up because a lot of us were worried that the campaign tax cut plan was being shelved and some weird stuff with carbon taxes and VAT taxes and VAT taxes, border taxes, were going to be used to replace them.

-And I you know I think this is all coming from President Trump and he's just pulled the trigger and it's the right thing to do and now we gotta herd the congressional cats into place.
+And, you know, I think this is all coming from President Trump, and he's just pulled the trigger, and it's the right thing to do.

-Well I like the way he said we have to herd the congressional cats into place.
+We have to herd the congressional cats into place.

-Are they principaless?
+Are they rudderless?

-Are they you know what's missing here?
+You know, what's missing here?

 There's something missing.

-You know, all my life Larry and you've known me a long time and I've known you a long time.
+You know, all my life, Larry, and you've known me a long time and I've known you a long time.

-I I think there's something to that.
+I think there's something to that.

-Um I'm not quite as tough on Paul.
+I'm not quite as tough on Paul.

 I think he needs to do better.

-You know I think you saw it the kind of urgency you're talking about was seen with Mitch McConnell to his great everlasting credit.
+The kind of urgency you're talking about was seen when Mitch McConnell, to his great everlasting credit, when he took the nuclear option for Neil Gorsuch.

 That was just terrific.